-All families who submitted an application by the March 18 deadline will get their pre-K offer letter in late spring.
+All families who submit a pre-K application by the deadline will get their pre-K offer letter in May.
 This letter will also tell you where your child is waitlisted.

 You must accept your pre-K offer by pre-registering at the program where you got the offer.
 Pre-registration secures your child's pre-K seat at that program.

-Then bring your child and all required documents to pre-registration - use this checklist to learn what you need to bring:
+- Then bring all required documents to pre-registration.
+Use this checklist to learn what to bring.

-A pre-K program has a waitlist when there are more students that apply to it than pre-K seats available.
+A pre-K program has a waitlist when there are more students that apply to the program than pre-K seats available.
 Your child will be automatically added to the waitlist for any program you ranked higher on your pre-K application than the program where your child got an offer.
 Programs will contact you directly if they are able to offer your child a seat from the waitlist.

 Students Who Move During the Admissions Process